About the design options

 • redesigning the intersection entrance to Maling Road from Canterbury Road to create new seating areas.

 Option 1 will result in the loss of 7 on-road car parking spaces and traffic diversion into nearby streets.
-If this is the preferred option, we will look at more traffic management measures to manage the impact of this traffic diversion.

 These measures may include: